 This is a guide to the best pizza places in Chicago.
 You’ll find a diverse collection of pizza styles, in a variety of neighborhoods.
 Embrace the pizza debate by having an informed opinion.
 Then go ahead and throw all the chairs you want.

 Some of us at The Infatuation think this is the best pizza in Chicago.
-Pequod’s serves pan-style deep dish, with sauce underneath the toppings (unlike traditional deep dish, which has sauce on top).
+Pequod’s serves pan-style pies, with sauce underneath the toppings (unlike traditional Chicago-style deep dish, which has sauce on top).
 What sets Pequod’s apart is its “caramelized” crust, also known as the burnt edges of crispy cheese surrounding the pie.
 The crust itself is thick and airy, with a great crunch, and the pies only have a little bit of sauce.
 The original is in Morton Grove, but we prefer the Lincoln Park location - it’s basically a sports bar, always crowded, and perfect for a group.

 Lou Malnati’s pizza is what the world thinks of as classic Chicago deep dish - the kind we love to love and New Yorkers love to hate - and it’s our favorite of its type.
 “Classic Chicago deep dish” means that the pizza has its sauce (usually a lot) on the top, with cheese and toppings underneath.
 The crust is buttery and flaky, there’s a ton of cheese, and if you get the sausage (which you should), it’s a giant patty layer instead of little crumbled pieces.
 This pizza is a gooey mess, and will require a fork and knife.
 And probably a nap afterwards.

 Bebu is in the part of Lincoln Park that doesn’t have much “park” - unless you count all the parking lots.
 And sure, maybe it’s not the place to go for a pizza party (instead of checkered tablecloths and cute decorations, the main design element is sheet metal), but we’re perfectly OK with that, because the thin-crust pies here are amazing.
-There’s a mixture of creative pies (the littleneck clam is a stand out) and classics like a soppressata made more interesting with the addition of Calabrian chili honey.
+There’s a mixture of creative pies (the littleneck clam is a standout) and classics like a soppressata made more interesting with the addition of Calabrian chili honey.
 Luckily you can order pizzas half and half, so you won’t have to stress about what to get.

 Vito and Nick’s has been around since the 1950s, and is a Southside institution worthy of its place in the Chicago Pizza Hall of Fame.
 Their specialty is cracker-crust pizza, which is super thin and crispy, with bubbly browned cheese and spicy tomato sauce.
 Inside, it’s a total dive: drop ceilings, neon beer signs, and wood-paneled walls.
-But this is the best kind of bar pizza, and it might not taste the same in a shiny new space.
+But this is the best kind of bar pizza, and it might not taste the same in a shiny new place.

 According to the internet and Jon Stewart, we’re at war with New York when it comes to who has better pizza.
 So when we got Paulie Gee’s from Brooklyn, we were a little self-conscious about how much we liked it.
 But now we’ll happily admit that the Neapolitan pies at Paulie Gee’s are awesome.
 As a bonus, they have vegan options that actually taste good.
 Get anything with their spicy honey as a topping.

 If you’re a transplanted New Yorker searching for big pieces of pizza you can fold, this is where you’ll find them.
 Jimmy’s serves huge, perfectly greasy slices on little paper plates.
-Come for the basics, like a plain cheese with red sauce and a garlicky white pizza topped with blobs of ricotta.
+Come for the basics, like a plain cheese pizza with red sauce and a garlicky white one topped with blobs of ricotta.
 And when you’re done, go eat some deep dish.

-Located in the basement level of a three-story brick building, Chicago Pizza and Oven Grinder is a dimly-lit place that looks like a Prohibition-era hideout.
+Located in the basement level of a three-story brick building, Chicago Pizza And Oven Grinder is a dimly-lit place that looks like a Prohibition-era hideout.
 And when you’re here, you’ll feel like you’re eating something that should be prohibited: pizza pot pie.
 This thing is ugly - it’s a bowl-shaped crust filled with sauce and toppings, and covered with an intimidating amount of cheese.
 There’s no way to even pretend this is good for you, but don’t let that scare you off.
 It’s delicious, and in a category by itself.